 In grade school, Randwülf began showing amazing musical talent, learning to play and perform on

 a dozen musical instruments.
-Without advanced warning, his tutor began kidnapping him from his
+With no advance warning or permission from his parents, his tutor began kidnapping him from his school

 While only in junior high school, Randwülf was performing regularly at the Augustana College